 Why This Stock (and Sector) Will Trounce All Others

-If you want to make big money in the market today you have to look to biotech.
+If you want to make big money in the market today you have to look to the biotech sector.

-On Monday, of the top 25 Nasdaq advancing stocks, 12 were straight-up biotech plays and another was a small-cap healthcare concern.
+Of the top 25 advancing Nasdaq stocks on Monday, 12 were biotech plays and another was a small-cap health-care concern.

 Their one-day gains ranged from 8% to 47%.
 Not bad for a day's trade.